 Tel: +81 86-422-0542

-A 90-minute regular tour of the area with an English speaking guide is offered, departing from the entrance of Kurashiki Local History Museum at 9:30.
+A 90-minute regular tour of the area with an English speaking guide is offered, departing from the entrance at 9:30.
 No reservation is required.
 A charged tour, whose fee for a private visitor is 100 yen, is also available.
-A reservation is required and can be made by fax, not accepted online.
+A reservation is required and can be made by fax or email.
 A fax form is available at "Kurashiki Welcome Tour Guides".
 For more information, visit the site.

 1-1-1, Chikko, Tamano City